 - Social Studies Teacher, William R. Boone High School, Orlando, FL, 2005-2006

-(Accepted for Online Presentation due to COVID19). - Parker Moore, D., & LaGarry, A. (2019, November).
+- Parker Moore, D., & LaGarry, A. (2019, November).
 The Freedom Schools Way: Caregiver-Driven Efficacy in Navigating Schools.
 Paper presented at the annual conference for the National Association for Multicultural Education, Tucson, AZ.

 - Parker-Moore, D. (2017, November).
 Remembering Freedom School’s Past to Build for the Future.
 Community/University Partnerships In Freedom Schools’ of Today.
 The Annual Conference for the American Educational Studies Association.